AnirudhMukherjee/CS-7641/index2.md

 ## Methodology

-# Exploratory Data Analysis Heuristics (PCA and LDA)
+### Exploratory Data Analysis Heuristics and Use of Latent Dirichlet Allocation

 Given features such as artist latitude and longitude for the dataset, we wanted to analyze the spread of artists across the world in the dataset.
 Furthermore, using this spread, our goal was to analyze the propagation of various genres of music across the world over the time duration specified by our dataset.